Milford Sound: Etymology

 Milford Sound / Piopiotahi is one of roughly 90 places to have been given a dual name as part of a 1998 Treaty of Waitangi settlement with Ngāi Tahu, recognising the significance of the fiord to both Māori and Pākehā New Zealanders.
 This name consists of both the Māori name and the former official name used together as a single name, instead of as interchangeable alternate names.

 In te reo Māori, the fiord is known as Piopiotahi after the now extinct piopio, a thrush-like bird that used to inhabit New Zealand.
-According to the Māori legend of Māui trying to win immortality for mankind, a single piopio flew to the fiord in mourning following Māui's death.
+According to the Māori legend of Māui trying to win immortality for humanity, a single piopio flew to the fiord in mourning following Māui's death.
 The name Piopiotahi refers to this bird, with tahi meaning 'one' in Māori.

 The fiord was given its European name in 1823, when the sealer John Grono named it Milford Sound after Milford Haven in his birthplace of Wales.
 The Cleddau River, which flows into the fiord, was also named for its Welsh namesake.

 Geography

-As a fiord, Milford Sound was formed by a process of glaciation over millions of years.
+As a fiord, Milford Sound was formed by glaciation over millions of years.
 The village at the end of the fiord is also known as Milford Sound.

 Milford Sound runs 15 km inland from the Tasman Sea at Dale Point (also named after a location close to Milford Haven in Wales)—the mouth of the fiord—and is surrounded by sheer rock faces that rise 1200 m or more on either side.
 Among the peaks are The Elephant at 1517 m, said to resemble an elephant's head, and The Lion, 1302 m, in the shape of a crouching lion.

 Milford Sound sports two permanent waterfalls, Lady Bowen Falls and Stirling Falls.
 After heavy rain temporary waterfalls can be seen running down the steep sided rock faces that line the fiord.
 They are fed by rainwater-drenched moss and will last a few days once the rain stops.

 Climate

 With a mean annual rainfall of 6412 mm each year, a high level even for the West Coast, Milford Sound is known as the wettest inhabited place in New Zealand and one of the wettest in the world.
 Rainfall can reach 250 mm during 24 hours.
 The rainfall creates dozens of temporary waterfalls (as well as several major, more permanent ones) cascading down the cliff faces, some reaching a thousand metres in length.
 Smaller falls from such heights may never reach the bottom of the sound, drifting away in the wind.

-Accumulated rainwater can sometimes cause portions of the rain forest to lose their grip on the sheer cliff faces, resulting in tree avalanches into the fiord.
-The regrowth of the rainforest after these avalanches can be seen in several locations along the sound.
+Accumulated rainwater can sometimes cause portions of the rainforest to lose their grip on sheer cliff faces, resulting in tree avalanches into the fiord—the regrowth of the rainforest after these avalanches can be seen in several locations along the sound.